Checklists

 Determine how much gain you need to report to the IRS after selling a personal home.
 This step-by-step checklist will show if your home sale has generated a gain or loss and whether that will affect your tax liability.

-As of 2010, each taxpayer is allowed a lifetime exemption of $250,000 in profit on the sale of personal property, including their main home.
+Each taxpayer is allowed a lifetime exemption of $250,000 in profit on the sale of personal property, including their main home.
 If you were married when the home was sold, the gain from that home is split between each spouse.
 Married person filing together can have up to $500,000 in profit from a home sales.

 • Start with the original purchase price of the home